 Most easily identified new shoot.
 Auricles wrap around to the other side of the culm making a double clasp.

 Quasi persistent culm sheath help identify this bamboo.
-Most all species drop their sheath after the expansion but this species holds these sheaves for a couple of years.
-The shoots have very small blades and a smooth appearance.
+Most all species drop their sheath after the expansion, but this species holds these sheaves for a couple of years.
+The shoots have small blades and a smooth appearance.

 Phyllostachys viridis ‘Robert Young’

 Cane are a bright yellow with random green stripes.
 New canes emerge a sulfur green color and turn yellow very quickly.